Alexander Griboyedov

+Griboyedov, the great Russian revolutionary of the 10th century, participated in the restoration of the Dicabrists.

 Early life

 Griboyedov was born in Moscow, the exact year unknown, with biographers debating whether it was in 1790 or 1795.
+His mother who dreamed of providing him with a career made sure Griboyedov received the best education.

-Griboyedov received a Masters in philology from Moscow University, and subsequently enrolled in the doctorate program.
+He received a master's degree in philology from Moscow University, and subsequently enrolled in the doctorate program.
+Griboyedov was fluent in all major European languages such as French, English, German, Italian, Greek, Latin, and mastered oriental languages like Arabic, Persian and Turkish.
+According to Pushkin Griboyedov was one of the smartest people in Russia at the time.

 In 1812, he quit the program and enrolled in the military.
 He obtained a commission in a hussar regiment, which he resigned in 1816.
 The next year, he entered the civil service.
 In 1818 he was appointed secretary of the Russian legation in Persia, and transferred to Georgia.

 He possessed musical talent, played the piano and composed several waltzes.
 Only two of his waltzes survive to the present day, although it is recorded that he composed several, including vaudevilles in association with stage plays.
 He is best known for his literary compositions and poetic verses.

-His verse comedy The Young Spouses (Молодые супруги, Molodye Suprugi), which he staged in St. Petersburg in 1816, was followed by other similar works.
-Neither these nor his essays and poetry would have been long remembered but for the success of his verse comedy Woe from Wit (Горе от ума, Gore ot Uma), a satire on Russian aristocratic society.
+His verse comedy The Young Spouses (Молодые супруги, Molodye Suprugi), loosely based on a French play by Auguste Creuzé de Lesser, which Griboyedov staged in Saint Petersburg in 1816, was followed by other similar works, mostly either translated or co-authored with more experienced writers of the day.
+Neither these nor his essays and poetry would have been long remembered but for the success of his verse comedy Woe from Wit (Горе от ума, Gore ot uma), a satire on Russian aristocratic society.